Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

 #### Design Limitations

-!!!!(TBA)!!!
+In the future we would like to add an option for the customer to create a customer account to keep track of their orders and for the businesses marketing purposes.
+A payment feature would also be added to the order form.

 #### Design Differences from Conception

-!!!!(TBA)!!!
+Originally there had not been a plan for an order form, at the time of the creation of the Wire Frames, but I felt the addition added significant value for the consumer and the business.
+The form has sense been added to the products page.
+Hero images have also been added to the products and contact page after desgin conception, they improve the asthetics of each page.

 ## Features

  1. Responsive to different screen sizes.
  2. Supported by Chrome, Microsoft Edge and Firefox browsers.
  3. Adapted for users with special accessibility requirements where possible.
- 4. There will be four pages: Home page, Browse products page, Order page and a Contact page.
+ 4. There will be three pages: Home page, Products page and a Contact page.

         - Each page will have a navigation header.
         - Each page will have a footer.